Catalan solid: Description

 In general, each face of a dual uniform polyhedron (including the Catalan solid) can be constructed by using the Dorman Luke construction.
 Some of the Catalan solids can be constructed by adding pyramids to the faces of Platonic solids.
 These examples are Kleetopes of Platonic solids: triakis tetrahedron, tetrakis hexahedron, triakis octahedron, triakis icosahedron, and pentakis dodecahedron.

 Two Catalan solids, the pentagonal icositetrahedron and the pentagonal hexecontahedron, are chiral, meaning that these two solids are not their own mirror images.
-They are dual to the snub cube and snub dodecahedron respectively, which are also chiral.
+They are dual to the snub cube and snub dodecahedron, respectively, which are also chiral.

-Eleven of the thirteen Catalan solids are known to have the Rupert property that a copy of the same solid can be passed through a hole in the solid.
+Eleven of the thirteen Catalan solids are known to have the Rupert property, which means that a copy of the same solid can be passed through a hole in the solid.